PC Retail Giant Valve Cracks Down On New Methods Of Estimating Sales Figures

 Unlike the world of movies, music, and TV, the video game industry has traditionally been very protective of sales figures.
 Unless a specific game does remarkably well in terms of units sold, it can be quite difficult to nail down exactly how well a game has done in the market.
 Most companies choose to keep sales figures private, and some companies, such as Microsoft, don’t even report how many units of hardware they’ve shipped (all sales figures for Xbox One consoles are estimates).

-The reason for this?
-It’s hard to say for sure, but it’s worth noting that there aren’t as many companies and institutions that dedicate their time to tracking video game sales.
+It’s worth noting that there aren’t as many companies and institutions that dedicate their time to tracking video game sales.
 Movies, for example, are relatively easy to track, as ticket sales are reported by individual theaters.
 Video games are a little trickier.
 The NPD Group serves as the de facto source for game sales, but they don’t provide actual figures, only monthly rankings.
 Even worse, the market research company does not have access to all digital sales numbers.

 As you can imagine, this has made it especially difficult to estimate how well PC games have sold over the years.
-Almost all PC games are sold digitally, with gaming giant Valve dominating the marketplace with their digital storefront Steam.
+Almost all PC games are sold digitally, with gaming giant Valve dominating the marketplace with their digital storefront, Steam.

 For a brief instant, we actually knew how many games Steam had sold. https://t.co/4mC1hXX6Hd pic.twitter.com/SdcHNdCvtS